-Dr. Drug Rep: In published in last Sunday’s New York Times Magazine, Dr. Daniel Carlat writes about his awakening after making $30,000 in one year (on top of the $140,000 he took home from his private practice) by recommending Wyeth’s antidepressant Effexor XR to other doctors.
+Dr. Drug Rep: In a confessional essay published in last Sunday’s New York Times Magazine, Dr. Daniel Carlat writes about his awakening after making $30,000 in one year (on top of the $140,000 he took home from his private practice) by recommending Wyeth’s antidepressant Effexor XR to other doctors.
 It’s a great read.

-“The Business of Being Born”: A couple of weeks ago I mentioned this on childbirth practices directed by Abby Epstein and produced by Ricki Lake (and what it’s become in Australia!).
-Rachel has seen it and wrote over at Women’s Health News in which she comments on the film’s two biggest strengths:
+“The Business of Being Born”: A couple of weeks ago I mentioned this new documentary on childbirth practices directed by Abby Epstein and produced by Ricki Lake (and what a hit it’s become in Australia!).
+Rachel has seen it and wrote a terrific review over at Women’s Health News in which she comments on the film’s two biggest strengths:

 The first is that important information about the cascade of interventions in managed birth, U.S. practices vs. other countries and the resulting outcomes, drugs, c-section rates, and medical evidence is presented in a way that is accessible and informative even to those who are taking their first look at birth issues. […]

 The second major strength is that the film clearly locates birth issues inside feminism and choice, noting the power disparities of the traditional hospital birth system, the often misguided focus on outcomes and potential litigation that ignores women’s needs and experiences, and the empowerment that many women feel when able to give birth on their own terms.

 Check out the full review.
 A list of upcoming screenings is available here.

 Abortion Splits Hollywood: Ready for another look at “the A-word” — or lack thereof — in films?
 Of course you are.